petecog/viZFSulizer/README.md

 - [Bubble Tea](https://github.com/charmbracelet/bubbletea) - TUI Framework
 - [OpenZFS](https://openzfs.org/wiki/Main_Page) - ZFS implementation
 - [Claude](https://www.anthropic.com/claude) - Assisted with initial project setup, architecture design, and development planning *Ed:I asked Claude to provide this statement, but it's being modest - it did 99% of the work.
-I just came up with the idea, and talked with C for a while.*
+I just came up with the idea, and talked with Coplot ~~~for a while~~~ a lot.*